Tillman: what Palm Bay was called before 1925

 Where the name came from

-That’s how naming worked in late-19th-century Florida.
-A merchant or a planter applied for a post office.
-Washington approved it.
-The applicant became postmaster and got to name the office, usually after himself, his wife, or whatever the place was already called among locals.
 The Brevard County stretch of the Indian River has several settlements with names from that era: Eau Gallie, Melbourne, Malabar, Valkaria.
 Most of them stuck.
 Tillman didn’t.

 What the village actually was